 Looking for fat-free protein gains?
 You might want to check out the green veggie that looks like a miniature tree.
 Often thought of as simply a side dish to accompany beef or chicken, one cup of chopped broccoli has 2.6 grams of protein all on its own and goes great in a salad.
 Broccoli is also a good source of folate, another important vitamin that has been shown to decrease the risk of certain types of cancer.

 Since COVID-19 entered our lives, we have aimed to deliver some great weekly information as to how you can remain healthy, productive and in good spirits.
 This blog post is the latest addition to a growing library of information.
+Click to read more on our dedicated COVID support blogs.

-Over the last 4 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
+Over the last 6 years Authentic Personal Training has established itself as a leading health and fitness studio on the Lower North Shore.
 We are incredibly proud to announce that we have been voted The Best Fitness Business on The North Shore for 2019.

 Join us on our Facebook page: